PHANTOM0122/Ray-cloud/README.md

 ```

 To properly build `poselib`, download the rest of the folders from the [PoseLib](https://github.com/vlarsson/PoseLib).
-We only uploaded the customized code from PoseLib implementing P6L solver.
+We only uploaded the customized code from PoseLib implementing P6L and P5+1R solver.

 ```bash
 cd ..